gorchels/my-site-meg/content/home/experience.md

   date_end = "2021-04-23"
   description = """

-As the Stormwater Outreach Coordinator for the Town of Braintree, I manage public engagement with Braintree's critical water quality issues.
+As the Stormwater Outreach Coordinator for the Town of Braintree, I managed public engagement with Braintree's critical water quality issues.
+ * Awarded a $12,500 grant to conduct outreach to environmental justice communities
- * Preform spatial analysis in AutoCAD Map 3D and ArcGIS to identify key stakeholders and design maps for grant applications and outreach materials
+* Preformed spatial analysis in AutoCAD Map 3D and ArcGIS to identify key stakeholders and design maps for grant applications and outreach materials
- * Write federal and state grant applications
+* Managed the implementation of state and federal grants.
 * Identified language gap in outreach materials and added Chinese, Spanish, and Vietnamese resources
 * Launched Clean Water Braintree Facebook, Instagram, and Twitter accounts
   """

 [[experience]]